 Baltimore Car Accident Lawyers

 Each day, thousands of people throughout Maryland use cars as their primary means of transportation.
-Roadways and highways are often busy and crowded with vehicles traveling to and from work, school and various other activities.
+Roadways and highways are often busy and crowded with vehicles traveling to and from work, school, and various other activities.
 Unfortunately, car accidents are a fact of life.
-They occur each and every day, anytime and anywhere.
-Even if you are a good driver following the rules of the road, you still may find yourself the victim of a car wreck as sometimes other drivers are negligent and behave carelessly causing collisions.
+They occur each day, anytime, and anywhere.
+Even if you are a good driver following the rules of the road, you may still find yourself the victim of a car wreck as sometimes other drivers are negligent and behave carelessly, causing collisions.

 What to Do After a Car Accident

 Getting into a car accident can be a harrowing experience.
 Car accident victims are often left frustrated and confused about what to do.
-It is important to understand there are certain steps you should take to protect your health and your legal right to recover damages.
-Here are some basic recommendations to keep in mind immediately following a car accident:
+It is important to understand there are certain steps you should take to protect your health and legal right to recover damages.
+The following are basic recommendations to keep in mind immediately following a car accident:

 - Call 911: Report the accident right away, whether it be a minor fender-bender or a major collision.
 Wait for the police to arrive at the scene.
 Record the names and badge numbers of the responding officers.
 Obtain a copy of the police report or find out how to go about getting one.